andrrms/privatemessages/README.md

 Private Messages is a bot built using [Telegraf](https://github.com/telegraf/telegraf) and NodeJS.
 Its purpose is to create and manage paid messages, using its own currency.
 To access messages and their resources, the user must start the bot using the `/start` command.

-*Have in mind: I know that the organization of the files is bad and messy, but I am changing that little by little.
-When this message disappears, the mess will also disappear.*

 # Instalation
 You can use the following commands to run this bot on a local machine:
 ```